 Reusable nappies – the facts

-Using cloth nappies is a growing trend.
+Using reusable nappies is a growing trend.
 An estimated 15% of parents have used them at least once.
 They are mostly made of natural fabrics like organic cotton, bamboo or hemp.

 Many local councils are keen to convert parents to the delights of real nappies to take the pressure off landfill.
 Some have introduced ‘nappuccinos’, coffee morning and nappy information events.